The 4 Largest Bearded Dragons in the World

 German bearded dragons aren’t a species of bearded dragon, but rather a type of bearded dragon that was bred to be larger and can reach 26-28 inches, making them the largest bearded dragons in the world.

 When you are researching the largest bearded dragons you will learn about the German giant bearded dragon.
-These are actually created by breeders that take the largest bearded dragons and breed them together to increase the likelihood of larger beardies.
+These are actually created by breeders who take the largest bearded dragons and breed them together to increase the likelihood of larger beardies.
 German giant bearded dragons can be as long as 26-28 inches long.
 It is pretty rare that you would be able to find a German giant today, unless you are looking for a pet that is looking to be rehomed.

 Stories about big, really big, bearded dragons